 Brands/categories that are influenced by the expiration date mentality benefit the most from a film release type of strategy.
 Among those are DVD releases of the films.
 Take a deeper look at a few of the releases as they happen in coming months.
 You'll notice that they are almost a mini-version of the film's initial release activity.
-New album releases seemingly follow the same pattern, likely more reliant on Web and radio than are films.
+New album releases seemingly follow the same pattern, likely more reliant on web and radio than are films.

-Then there are some not-so-obvious "brands."
+Then there are some not so obvious 'brands'.
 Political candidates follow a similar pattern, the main differences being a geographic roll of activity and immediate cessation of messaging as of the expiration date (Election Day).

-Local retailers closely mirror a film release strategy during events such as grand openings.
+Local retailers closely mirror a film release strategy during events like grand openings.
 Many of the same elements are there as with a national film release, just using a local proxy.
 Instead of magazine covers and celebrity tours, you see owner appearances, radio remotes and press coverage in the community section of the local paper.
 Instead of heavy levels of network television, there will be lots of local cable.
-There also may be some interesting local-specific pieces such as direct mail or newspaper inserts.
+There also may be some interesting local specific pieces like direct mail or newspaper inserts.